 - Chest tightening

-These fragrance sensitivity symptoms are alarming since they show that sensitivity to fragrance can cause troubles for respiratory functions.
-Asthma in particular, when aggravated and left unattended, is a serious life threatening condition.
-In these cases, ridding harmful odors is crucial.
+These fragrance sensitivity symptoms are alarming since they show up unexpectedly – we never know when we will come into contact with chemical fragrances or if they will cause a reaction.
+Most concerning is that sensitivity to fragrance can cause troubles for respiratory functions.
+Asthma in particular, when aggravated and left unattended, is a serious and life-threatening condition.
+In these cases, ridding harmful odors is crucial to a person’s quality of life.

 What Are the Causes of Fragrance Sensitivity?

 Medical experts say that sensitivity to fragrance depends on an individual’s physiological makeup.
-Some people can smell fragrances at a lower level due to differences in the number of olfactory receptors and some other factors.
-These people may be taking in higher concentrations of scents than others do.
+Some people can smell fragrances at a lower level due to differences in the number of olfactory receptors as well as other factors specific to the person’s biological makeup.
+These people may be taking in higher concentrations of scents than others are.

-Dermatologist Marjorie Slankard of the Columbia Presbyterian Medical Center in New York City says that reactions to scents can be an allergic reaction or a response to an irritant.
+Dermatologist say that reactions to scents can be an allergic reaction or a response to an irritant.
 However, she also confers that the exact causes of sensitivity to fragrance are still unknown.

 What Can You Do About Fragrance Sensitivity?

-Whether you suffer from fragrance sensitivity symptoms or you’re worried that other people around you at school or in the workplace may suffer from this, there are some steps you can take to address this issue.
+Whatever the cause, fragrance sensitivity can be a profoundly disruptive condition which can make day-to-day life miserable.
+Whether you suffer from fragrance sensitivity symptoms yourself or you’re worried that people around you at school or workplace are suffering from sensitivity, there are some concrete steps you can take to address this issue and minimize exposure to these volatile scents.

 1. Use Colognes or Perfumes Sparingly